 Shanley McConnell is an MSt Creative Writing Student at the University of Oxford.
 She is currently completing her first complete poetry collection, Selah Arcadia.
-Her work often reflects on her experience of moving between the US and the UK as a young girl, delving into exploration on the beautiful tension of belonging to more than one country.
+Her work often reflects on her experience of moving between the US and the UK as a young girl, and explores the beautiful tension of belonging to more than one country.
 Read her latest publications here:

 forthcoming in Eris & Eros Liquid Architecture

-forthcoming in The Napkin Poetry Review The Departure
+forthcoming in The Napkin Poetry Review ALL IS SOFT INSIDE

 a response to Adrienne Rich's poem Diving into the Wreck.

 "a mother's goodbye" was published by the Sentinel Literary Quarterly, after being awarded second place in the Sentinel Literary Quarterly Poetry Competition (May 2019) by welsh comedian, writer, screenwriter, film-director and historian, Terence Graham Parry Jones.

 This is a lovely villanelle; skilful and sensitive in its handling of the tercets and the quatrain and the repeating lines and rhymes, and it is (in good part) this move to engage a demanding form in the service of a serious, richly geological and deeply human imagination that justifies the poems ranking in this competition.
 In five tercets and a concluding quatrain, operating within the tight constraints of the rhyme scheme, the poems nevertheless succeeds in opening into real historical and topographical space. 'a mother’s goodbye' achieves to a musical and evocative re-creation of a land, a landscape (the slieve bloom mountains), and – with impressive economy and eloquence – a way of life and a history.
 From the opening lines of the poem we are left in no doubt that the poet can imbue language with charm and charge.
 The whole imaginative engagement that is the poem is sustained and executed with balance and grace. --- Terry Jones